-Sóller is a village located on the northwest coast of Mallorca, in the Balearic Islands.
-Together with the Port of Sóller and the neighbourhoods of L’Horta, Biniaraix, Estiradors, Ses Argiles and S’Alqueria des Comte, it makes up the municipality of Sóller.
+Sóller is a village located on the northwest coast of Mallorca, in the Balearic Islands archipelago.
+Together with Port de Sóller and the neighbourhoods of L’Horta, Biniaraix, Estiradors, Ses Argiles and S’Alqueria des Comte, it makes up the municipal district of this valley.
 East, it borders the villages of Deià, Fornalutx and Bunyola.

 It is a marvellous village, standing out from the rest of the villages on the island, nestled in a valley of its own:

 - Beautiful mountains, with the Puig Major at 1436 metres as the highest point of the island.

 - Two interesting beaches: Playa d’en Repic, a 10′ drive from the centre of Sóller, and Playa del Puerto de Sóller, separated by a few minutes on foot.

 The name of Sóller comes from the Arabic ‘suliar’ meaning “golden bowl”.A very apt name to describe the flourishing and fertile orange valley which is surrounded by, The oranges that they began exporting in the past to France and which made the trade and economy of of this place beyond the borders of Spain.

 History of Sóller

 The history of this town has a lot to tell, as well as the history of Mallorca in general.